 It can be a powerful thing when you hear God’s call.
 For me, it was exciting and frightening.
 I wasn’t sure what it all meant, or where God would take me.
 However, what I did know is I clearly heard His direction, and I was ready to move forward to whatever He had for me.
 So, I took off running.

-But what happens when we’re ready to move forward, but God’s response is to pause?
-What if the direction you get is to stop with no hint as to what’s next or how long you’ll have to be there.
-(PSALM 27:14)
+But what happens when we’re ready to move forward, but God tells you to pause?
+What if the direction you get from him is to stop?
+And what if you’re told to wait with no hint as to what’s next, or how long you’ll have to hold still.